SledgeJr/prestige_deck_building_game/README.md

 This project and readme will evolve with time, hopefully into a succesfull and fun game.

 ## Development Documentation
+(Each "day" is generally somewhere between 3 to 6 hours)

 ### Day One
 #### Started with setting up the basic infrastructure:
 1. React TS Front End served with Vite